aequos-solutions/modern-data-visualizer/docs/basic/usage/data-visualizer/slots.md

 | **Date** | A date associated to the item.
 Can be for instance, the created date, modified date or publishing date.
 | **FileType** | The file type.
 This can be an extension (ex: `docx`) or the complete path of the item including the file extension (ex: `https://mycompany.sharepoint.com/sites/mysite/Shared Documents/MyFile.pdf`).
 | **PreviewImageUrl** | The image thumbnail URL to display for an item.
 You can use the builtin `AutoPreviewImageUrl` field here to get a default image if applicable.
 | **PreviewUrl** | Same as preview image URL but for the interactive preview of the item (ex: a Word document).
 You can use the builtin `AutoPreviewUrl` field here to get a default image if applicable.
+In this case, the Web Part will use a generic Microsoft Graph URL to generate the preview.
+More information on [supported file types](https://support.microsoft.com/en-us/office/file-types-supported-for-previewing-files-in-onedrive-sharepoint-and-teams-e054cd0f-8ef2-4ccb-937e-26e37419c5e4).
 | **Author** | An author associated to the item.
 | **Tags** | Tags associated to the item.
 Can be for instance taxonomy terms.
 | **SiteId** | The SharePoint site ID associated to the item.
 With `ListId` and `ItemId` this value is used to generate the preview URL.